 For each of the key hazards, the project team and the TEPC identified key goals to guide the development of specific actions.
-For each proposed action, the TEPC worked together in small and large groups during a workshop to assigned qualitative rankings for each of the following categories:
+Those actions were then refined and prioritized using the following criteria.
+The TEPC assigned rankings to each of the following categories:

-- Feasibility: a combined ranking of the politically and technically feasibility on an action (low, medium, high); - Cost: an initial assessment of the overall cost of the action broken into three categories: low cost (< \$10,000), medium cost (< \$10,000 and < \$100,000), and high costs ( > \$100,000); - Timing: the ideal timing for implementation (immediate, short-term (1-3 years), medium term (4-5 years), and long-term (> 5 years); and - Synergies with existing programs: Overlap with existing programs that could be used for implementation.
+- Feasibility: a combined ranking of the politically and technically feasibility on an action; - Cost: an initial assessment of the overall cost of the action broken into three categories: low cost (< \$10,000), medium cost (< \$10,000 and < \$100,000), and high costs (> \$100,000); - Timing: the ideal timing for implementation (immediate, short-term (1-3 years), medium term (4-5 years), and long-term (> 5 years); and - Synergies with existing programs: Overlap with existing programs that could be used for implementation.

-These factors were not individually weighted but used to inform the discussion and allow the TEPC to work together and use a consensus based approach to assign an implementation priority for each action (low, medium, high).
+These factors were considered and combined by the TEPC to identify an implementation priority for each action (low, medium, high).
 As part of this process, the TEPC also identified the department or organization who would be the lead on the implementation and if any specific partners would be required for the implementation to be successful.